-Prior to commencing employment, a candidate for safety-sensitive work must undergo testing for prohibited drugs and must receive a negative test result in order to begin work.
-This requirement also applies whenever a regulated employee is transferred from a non-regulated to a DOT covered position.
+Prior to commencing employment, a candidate for safety-sensitive work must undergo testing for prohibited drugs.
+The candidate must receive a negative test result before being authorized to begin work.
+A pre-employment test is required whenever a regulated employee is transferred from a non-regulated to a DOT covered position or an existing position when safety sensitive work is added to the job duties.

-A candidate's failure to receive a negative test result will result in the rescission of the job offer (and, if the candidate is a current Ryder employee, discipline in accordance with Ryder policy).
+As a matter of Ryder policy, a candidate's failure to receive a negative test result will result in the rescission of the job offer (and, if the candidate is a current Ryder employee, discipline in accordance with Ryder policy).

 If the candidate tests negative, but dilute, he or she will be required to take a second test, consistent with Ryder policy and the DOT regulations.
-Ryder will revoke a candidate's job offer if the candidate receives two (2) negative, but dilute test results.

-Once hired, FMCSA-regulated employees who miss thirty (30) days of employment for whatever reason are subject to pre-employment tests.
+Ryder will revoke a candidate's job offer if the candidate receives two (2) negative dilute test results.
+Once hired, FMCSA-regulated employees who miss thirty (30) days of employment for a leave reason are subject to preemployment tests.
 FTA-regulated workers must be given a pre-employment test if they are out of the workplace for more than ninety (90) days.
-However, if these workers remain in the random testing pool while out, the pre-employment test is not required.